mateusmb/ar-image-tracking/README.md

 ## How to use

-Make sure you have npm > 8.1.0 and install yarn
+Make sure you have npm > 8.1.0 and install yarn uo

 ```npm install --global yarn```